 Jessica is based in Lancaster, PA, very near the tiny rural town of Bird-in-Hand where she grew up.
 Two of her grandparents were born Amish, and she was raised in the Mennonite faith tradition – by a family full of storytellers, activists, adventurers, and pranksters.
 Although her town was small, the bigger world never seemed out of reach.
 She felt empowered to engage and explore it.

-Jessica has toured nationwide, and performs regularly throughout the Mid-Atlantic and Northeastern U.S. She has opened for Cheryl Wheeler, Susan Werner, and Bill Staines, and shared billing with Heather Maloney, Meghan Trainor, Rachael Sage, Gangstagrass, Abbie Gardner, and the Stray Birds.
+Jessica has toured nationwide, and performs regularly throughout the Mid-Atlantic and Northeastern U.S. She has opened for Cheryl Wheeler and Bill Staines, and shared billing with Heather Maloney, Meghan Trainor, Rachael Sage, Gangstagrass, Abbie Gardner, and the Stray Birds.
 Notable venues include the Tin Angel (Philadelphia), Godfrey Daniels (Bethlehem, PA), The Cellar Stage (Baltimore), Steel City Coffeehouse (Phoenixville, PA), World Cafe Live (Philadelphia), Muses in the Vineyard (Belvidere, NJ), Musikfest (Bethlehem, PA), and 30A Songwriters Festival (Santa Rosa Beach, FL).
 She has won or placed in numerous national songwriting contests including SolarFest’s Singer/Songwriter Showcase Competition, the Connecticut Folk Festival Song Competition, and the Mid-Atlantic Song Contest.

-Her discography spans from 2008-2020 and includes two EPs and three full-length albums, and a handful of singles.
+Her discography spans from 2008-2022 and includes two EPs, three full-length albums, and a handful of singles.
 The Sleeping World (2008), a self-titled EP released by Jessica’s first rock band, was recorded by Seventh Wave Studio in Harrisburg, PA.
 2010 saw two releases, both recorded in Lancaster, PA basement studios: Reluctantly Yours (EP), a stripped-down acoustic recording featuring mostly piano, violins, and banjo; and This Broken Moment (LP), a full-band album released as Jessica Smucker & The Sleeping World.
 It wasn’t until she started working with producer Chad Kinsey in 2012 that Jessica really found her stride as a recording artist.
 Tumbling After (2014) was produced by Kinsey and features bassist Mike Bitts (The Innocence Mission), drummer Paul Murr (Jeffrey Gaines, Fauna Flora, Jackie Evancho), and guest vocals by Heather Maloney (appearing courtesy of Signature Sounds Recordings) and Keith Wilson (Movies With Heroes).
 Lucid Stories, Tentative Lies, recorded with the same production team, dropped in October 2020, followed by an irreverent Christmas single, “Let’s Get a Tree” in December of that year.
 In August 2021, Jessica released “Dinosaurs,” a pandemic love song co-produced by Kinsey and keyboard/synth player Matt Thomas.
 “Rose of Jericho,” another synth-pop single, dropped a few months later, followed by “Stones to Throw” and “Phoenix” in February and March of 2022, and “War of Attrition” later that year.
 Jessica is currently working on another studio project, aiming for a 2024 release.

 In her life beyond music Jessica is a published poet and essayist, a social justice warrior, freakishly good at Scrabble, and mother to two of the smartest people she’s ever met in real life.